 A Subject Alternate Name (or SAN) certificate is a digital security certificate which allows multiple hostnames to be protected by a single certificate.

-A SAN certificate may also be called a Unified Communication Certificate (or UCC),a multi-domain certificates or an Exchange certificate.
+A SAN certificate may also be called a Unified Communication Certificate (or UCC), a multi-domain certificate, or an Exchange certificate.

 All SSL.com SAN certificates:

 - CAN secure up to 500 entries.
 (The first 3 non-wildcard are free, with an additional charge per entry after that.)

 - CAN be used on unlimited multiple servers concurrently.